Editorial Policies

 REPORTING STANDARDS

-A manuscript should contain sufficient details and references to enable reviewers and, subsequently, readers to verify the claims presented therein.
-Intentional presentation of false claims represents a violation of ethical standards.
-Authors are exclusively responsible for the contents of their submitted manuscripts.
-Where necessary, authors must have obtained permission from all the persons or institutions directly involved in the research of submitted manuscripts for publication.
-Authors wishing to include illustrations, tables, or other materials in their articles that have already been published elsewhere are required to obtain permission from the primary copyright holders.
-Any material received without such evidence provided will be assumed to originate from the authors themselves.
+Where necessary, authors must obtain permission from all persons or institutions directly involved in the research presented in the submitted manuscript.
+Authors wishing to include illustrations, tables, or other materials in their articles that have already been published elsewhere are required to obtain permission from the original copyright holders.
+Any material submitted without such evidence of permission will be assumed to originate from the authors themselves.

 AUTHORSHIP